NVlabs/Deep_Object_Pose/train/README.md

 The ``--object`` flag specifies the name of the object to train the DOPE model on.
 Although multiple objects can be passed in, DOPE is designed to be trained for a specific object.
 For best results, only specify one object.
-The name of this object must match the `"class"` field in groundtruth `.json` files.
+The name of this object must match the `"class"` field in ground-truth `.json` files.

 To get a full list of the command line arguments, run `python train.py --help`.